nkane/nkane.github.io/_posts/2025-07-05-go-generics.markdown

 ```

-Some odd looking syntax, but I'm sure you can figure out what's going on here.
-We are just passing in the type prior
+Some odd-looking syntax, but I'm sure you can figure out what's going on here.
+We are passing in the type prior
-to the arguments of the function letting the compiler know that we'll be using this generic with a particular type;
+to the arguments of the function, letting the compiler know that we'll be using this generic with a particular type.
-however, the types can actually be implicitly inferred by the types that we are passing in to the function.
-This means,
+However, the types can actually be implicitly inferred by the types that we are passing to the function.
+This means
-we don't actually need to pass in the type constraint.
+we don't actually need to pass in the type constraint explicitly.

 ```go
 package main